What do I need to know?

 Life is full of highs and lows.
 Investing in your mental health helps to boost your resilience and ability to cope with life’s challenges when they arise!
 Here are seven ‘tools’ you can use to invest in your mental health this month.

 This article was contributed by Tal Schlosser, Director of myLife Psychologists.
-If you already thought I bang on a lot about self-compassion I’m about to take it to a whole new level!
-I recently spent two days with the wonderful Paul Gilbert and Dennis Tirch in an...
+I recently spent two days with the wonderful Paul Gilbert and Dennis Tirch in an intensive workshop on Compassion Focused Therapy, and I’m now truly inspired to bring compassion even more...